Alexan41/Solution-to-MATLAB-and-Simulink-Challenge-project-224-Snake-like-Robot-Modeling-and-Navigatiion-/README.md

 # Project details
-The project is a snake-liked robot that moves through an unfamiliar environment filled with walls, dodging obstacles (walls) it encounters along the way.
+The project is a snake-like robot that moves through an unfamiliar environment filled with walls, dodging obstacles (walls) it encounters along the way.

 The robot is made up of 5 large cylinders in series, whose rod movements in and out move the robot forward.
 When the rod of a large cylinder is extended, a small cylinder welded to it and pointing towards the ground also extends its rod, which sinks into the ground and immobilizes the large cylinder.